wkerby/challenge1/README.md

 ## Usage

-See the assets/images folder for a mock-up screenshot of the refactored Horiseon webpage (entitled horiseon-webpage.png).
-[Mock-up] (assets/images/horiseon-webpage.png).
+See the assets/images folder for a mock-up screenshot of the refactored Horiseon webpage (entitled horiseon-webpage.png). ![Mock-up] (assets/images/horiseon-webpage.png).
 You will notice that refactoring of the index.html file resulted in minimal visual changes to the webpage

 ## Credits